gabriel4649/JMdictDB/README.txt

 make target, "activate" is provided to move the newly loaded database to "jmdict".

+1. Copy the file python/lib/config.py.sample to config.py
+   in the same directory, edit it and adjust any settings to your needs.
+Note that if you change some of the settings, you may have to make corresponding changes in other files as documented in the comments.

-1. Check the settings in the Makefile.
+2. Check the settings in Makefile.
 There are some configuration settings in the Makefile that you may want to change.
 Read the comments therein.
 In particular, the cgi directory is assumed to be